Jays-T/everyday-gourmet/README.md

 * <a href="https://cloud.google.com/maps-platform/" target="_blank">Google Maps</a> - used to provide the shop locally search service
 * <a href="https://www.gitpod.io/" target="_blank">Gitpod</a> - as my development environment
 * <a href="https://github.com/" target="_blank">GitHub</a> - for version control and site Deployment

+# Sites sourced from

+* <a href="https://www.w3schools.com">w3schools</a> - used for the initial 'smoothscroll' function structure coding
+* <a href="https://michalsnik.github.io/aos/" target="_blank">AOS</a> - Animate On Scroll used for the fade-in effect on the landing page headlines
+* <a href="https://css-tricks.com/apply-a-filter-to-a-background-image/" target="_blank">Image Overlay</a> - solution by Dan Wilson used for main landing page darkened overlay, codepen for the solution can be found <a href="https://codepen.io/danwilson/pen/dqZvmx" target="_blank">here</a>
+* <a href="https://codepen.io/raf187/pen/BvgGRQ" target="_blank">Arrow</a> - animation by Rafael Amorim
+* <a href="https://css-tricks.com/">Css Tricks</a> - to solve styling and element placement issues
+* <a href="https://fontawesome.com/">Font Awesome</a> - for icons
+* <a href="https://fonts.google.com/">Google Fonts</a> - for fonts

+# Testing

+## This site has been tested manually

+Browsers tested:
+* Chrome
+* Microsoft Edge

+Phones tested:
+* Huawei P20Lite
+* iPhone 6
+* Xaomi Mi 9

+* Site also tested with Chrome's built in 'Inspect Element' preview panes simulating the iPad Pro, iPad, iPhone X, iPhone 6/7/8 plus, iPhone 6/7/8, iPhone 5 SE, Pixel 2 XL, Pixel 2 and Galaxy S5.